han-sen/css-animations/README.md

 # CSS ANIMATIONS

-A collection of CSS animations I use often.
+An ongoing collection of CSS animations I use often.